jnnnnn/jnnnnn.github.io/bookgrapher/readme.md

 The current diagram is saved to the page's localStorage.

 You can export a json file of the diagram using Ctrl+S, and load from a file by dragging-and-dropping the file onto the diagram.

+## Command Mode

+In Command Mode, you can perform several actions using just the keyboard:

+- Type a node's number followed by the Enter key to select it.
+- Use the `link`, `unlink`, and `Link with text` commands.